 Overwrite existing files.
 If not specified, any files that already exist will not be changed (and an error message will be displayed).

-naps2.console -o "F:\scanned receipt.pdf" -f
+naps2.console -o "F:\scan.pdf" -f

 -w, --wait